OpenMDAO/OpenMDAO/openmdao/docs/other/om_command.rst

 #################

-The :code:`openmdao scaffold` command generates simple scaffolding, or 'skeleton' code for an explicit or implicit component.
-In addition, it will generate the scaffolding for a simple test file of that component.
-The available options are as follows:
+The :code:`openmdao scaffold` command generates simple scaffolding, or 'skeleton' code for a class that inherits from an allowed OpenMDAO base class.
+The allowed base classes are shown as part of the description of the `--base` arg below:

 .. embed-shell-cmd::
     :cmd: openmdao scaffold -h

-This command is only an initial attempt to provide this sort of functionality and any user feedback describing how to improve it is welcome.
+In addition, the command will generate the scaffolding for a simple test file for that class, and if the `--package` option is used, it will generate the directory structure for a simple installable python package and will declare an entry point in the `setup.py` file so that the given class can be discoverable as an OpenMDAO plugin when installed.

 Using Commands under MPI